kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Design Details

-This enhancement introduces a `allowMultipleAllocations` field within the `Device` of the ResourceSlice to mark whether the device is shareable among multiple resource claims (or requests).
+This enhancement introduces a `AllowMultipleAllocations` field within the `Device` of the ResourceSlice to mark whether the device is shareable among multiple resource claims (or requests).
 The multi-allocatable device can be assigned to more than one request if it satisfies the selection criteria and constraints.
-The select condition `device.allowMultipleAllocations == true/false` can be used to select the device with a `allowMultipleAllocations` property or not in a CEL selector.
+The select condition `device.allowMultipleAllocations == true/false` can be used to select the device with a `AllowMultipleAllocations` property or not in a CEL selector.

 The enhancement also adds a `SharingPolicy` field to `DeviceCapacity`.
 This field specifies how the capacity can be shared between different requests.